happyyangyuan/YPA/README.md

 ~~More powerful queries will be described later.
 Coming soon...~~ Honestly, I am prefering mybatis more than JPA now.
-Choose your favourate frame as your wish.
+Choose your favourate framework as your wish.